 Dustin Hurst serves as the Idaho Freedom Foundation’s communication director, a position he’s held since December 2014.
 He attended college at North Idaho College in Coeur d’Alene and Boise State University in Boise.
 He earned a bachelor’s degree in communication, with a minor in political science.

 Before joining IdahoReporter.com, Dustin worked as a social media coordinator and reporter for Watchdog.org, a national news publication.
 His work there was featured or recognized by Fox News, Human Events, Reason.com, TownHall.com, Public Sector Inc. HotAir and The Daily Caller, among others.

-Dustin lives in Boise with his wife and two wonderful kids.
+Dustin lives in Boise with his wife and three wonderful kids.